ViniciusSouza/ContainersDemo/src/aks/8-node-autoscaler/README.md

 The Cluster Autoscaler deploymet by default set the minimun numbers of agent to 1 and the maximmum to 10.

+OBS: If you have more agent nodes in your cluster after the deployment of cluster autoscaler with the minimun of 1, it will scale down the number of cluster.

 To change that update the yaml with de desire state

 ``` md